The one that started it all

 Knotty Alder is one of the great success stories to come out the West Coast forests of Canada and the US.
 Commonly found growing in stands of mixed Douglas Fir and Western Red Cedar, the full potential of Alder was for a long time overlooked.

 As the popularity of Alder increased, it became known more and more as one of the species most preferred by environmentalists.
-Alder has the unique property of “nitrogen fixing” the soil, which makes it a great species to promote environmental restoration after an area has been logged.
+Alder wood characteristics include the unique property of “nitrogen fixing” the soil, which makes it a great species to promote environmental restoration after an area has been logged.
 Furthermore, it is a fast-growing species, which means that it gets high marks as a renewable resource.